docker/libchan/http2/README.md

-This package defines a remote transport for Beam services using http2/spdy and tls.
+This package defines a remote transport for libchan services using http2/spdy and tls.

 Uses https://github.com/docker/spdystream